MicrosoftLearning/mslearn-ai-studio.pt-br/Instructions/02a-AI-foundry-sdk.md

     **Python**

     ```python
+   # Initialize prompt with system message
    prompt=[
         {"role": "system", "content": "You are a helpful AI assistant that answers questions."}
     ]
     ```

     **C#**

     ```csharp
+   // Initialize prompt with system message
     var prompt = new List<ChatMessage>(){
         new SystemChatMessage("You are a helpful AI assistant that answers questions.")
     };
     ```

 1. Localize o comentário **Get a chat completion** e altere o código, adicionando a entrada de usuário ao prompt, obtenha a conclusão do seu modelo e adicione a conclusão ao prompt da seguinte maneira: